openshift-assisted/assisted-installer-deployment/README.md

 You can release a new version by creating a tag in all the assisted-installer repositories.

 1. Update the assisted-installer.yaml with the relevant git hash.
-2. Build the docker image, locally
+2. Build the docker image, locally:

 ```bash
 make local-update